High School and Junior Sailing Programs

 - Consent and Liability

-The majority of program expenses are covered with foundation funds.
-Student registration fee is $400.00 per semester to help offset travel costs to regattas, replacement boat parts, repairs, and regatta expenses.
-Students must pay for their safety gear (wetsuit) and regatta fees.
+Student registration fee is $400.00 per semester to help offset travel costs to regattas, boat repairs and coaching expenses.
+Students must pay for their safety gear (wetsuit, booties, gloves) and regatta entrance fees.
 Regattas outside the Bay Area may also require hotel, travel, and food expenses.

-Students must have their own wet suit to sail in the bay.
+Students must have their own wetsuit to sail.
 Dinghy booties, spray jacket, and sailing gloves are highly recommended.
-GGYC life jackets are available for use but students are encouraged to have their own personal safety gear.
-Sail clothing can be purchased at any West Marine, Svendsens Chandlery in Alameda, or online with WestCoastSailing.com.
-GGYC YSF will provide assistance when possible.
+GGYC life jackets are available for use but students are encouraged to have their life jackets.

-As students gain skills and participate in regattas they will be offered Youth Member status at the Golden Gate Yacht Club.
-As GGYC Youth members, students and their parents will have access to all the benefits of the club during the sailing season.
+As students enrolled in high school sailing and competing in regattas will be offered Youth Member status at the Golden Gate Yacht Club.
+As GGYC Youth members, students and their parents will have access to club amenities during the sailing season.

 The coaches, students, and parents will determine which regattas to compete in.
 At least one coach will attend each regattta.
 The coach(es) will ensure race boats are delivered and provide on-water assistance via the GGYC safety boat throughout the regatta.
 Parents are highly encouraged to attend and responsible for ensuring student transportation, food, and hotels.